 Astronomy in the Church The Clementine in Santa Maria degli Angeli, Rome

-Interior Santa Maria degli angeli Rome
+Interior of the Basilica Santa Maria degli Angeli in Rome

 - Colosseo – Anfiteatro Flavio – Amphitheatrum Flavium